mannmath/sorting-visualizer/README.md

-# sorting-visualizer
+# Sorting Visualizer

-Simulate and visualize how different sorting techniques work with a responsive design
+Simulate and visualize how different sorting techniques work with a responsive design.

+Use the generate new array button to create a random array.
+It's size will be adjusted as per your window width.

+You can modify animation speed between 100ms to 2000ms.
+Note that, once the animation starts, you will not be able to change this.

+Choose the soritng algorithm from the dropdown that you want to visualize

+Enjoy!

+# Auto Generated Documentation

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.